brightfence/000/README.md

 * [Typeonline](http://www.typeonline.co.uk/typingspeed.php)
 * [Typingweb](http://www.typingweb.com/tutor/)

 Alternatively, you can practice by transcribing your hand-written stuff (like journals, diaries, letters, papers, etc.) into Word or Text files.
-This allows you to practice AND digitally archive your important stuff.
+This allows you to practice AND digitally archive your stuff.

 #### iv.
 Three more requirements (can be done after applying)